CommandoScorch16/Samuel-s-Great-Adventure/README.md

 # Samuels-Great-Adventure
-##A web-based text adventure implemented using HTML and JavaScript
+##A web-based text adventure implemented using HTML, CSS, and JavaScript